Extenuating Circumstances (Taught Programmes) - 2022/23

 (b) Although there is no requirement to submit supporting evidence with an SCR, the request must indicate the ECs which have led to the request.
 The range of acceptable circumstances is the same as those outlined in §3 of these Regulations.

-(c) SCRs result in a 7 calendar day extension; for example, a submission deadline set for 3pm Monday will be extended to 3pm the following Monday, whilst one set for 3pm Wednesday will be extended to 3pm the following Wednesday.
+(c) SCRs result in a 7 calendar day extension; for example, a submission deadline set for 3pm Monday will be extended to 3pm the following Monday.
 The submission time is no later than 3pm on the day of the new deadline.

 (d) A student is permitted up to two SCRs for each year of their course including (Deadline) reassessments.